-Wherever the term 'Head teacher' is used this also refers to any Manager with the equivalent responsibility for children.
+Wherever the term 'school' is used this also refers to wrap around care provided by the school such as Breakfast Club and After School Club.

 2. Introduction

 All those working in education can contribute to the safeguarding and protection of the welfare of a child in need.
 According to the DfE, safeguarding and promoting the welfare of children is defined as: